 Strategy

 The only way to increase the chance of winning the lottery is to buy lots of tickets.
 This is not an affordable option for individuals but is ideal when pooling money with a group of players.
 Since all players in a group share the jackpot, the best time to play is when the jackpots are large enough to share.
-The strategy used by Mario’s Lottery Groups is to buy tickets for games when the jackpots are large in relation to the game odds and ticket prices.
-An average, most lottery games have an expected value of about 50%.
+The strategy used by Mario’s Lottery Groups is to buy tickets for games when the jackpots are very large in relation to the game odds and ticket prices.
+On average, most lottery games have an expected value of about 50%.
 That is, about 50% of the money collected is returned in prizes.
 Mario’s Lottery Groups buy tickets when the expected value is well above 50%.

 Mario’s Lottery Groups is based in Canada and therefore mostly plays the Lotto 649 and Lotto Max games.
 But on occasion, tickets are also bought for games in other countries when the opportunity arises and the jackpots are large.